marincarroll/eleventy-base-blog/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: About Me
+  key: Some other page
   order: 3
 ---
-# About Me
+# Some page

 I am a person that writes stuff.